What to do in Stockholm, our must-sees and our itinerary to visit the city so you don’t miss a thing

 Back on dry land, we had lunch by the water, then set off to explore the metro stations.
 The Stockholm metro is a veritable art gallery, with 90 stations decorated by some 100 artists.

-Then to round off this (yet another) beautiful day, we went for a drink in Kungsholmen, also a trendy residential district, where we met up with a friend (of my sister’s) who lives in Stockholm for a drink in a bar on the water.
-We loved walking along the quays to reach the historic center.
+Then to round off this (yet another) beautiful day, we had a drink, Kungsholmen.
+It’s a trendy residential area, and we met up with a friend (of my sister’s) who’s been living in Stockholm for several years to have a drink in a quirky bar on the water.
+We loved walking along the waterfront toStockholm’ s red-brickCity Hall and then into the historic center.
 A great moment of our stay.

-Stockholm Go the city pass you need
+Stockholm Go city pass

 The Stockholm Go city pass is very simple to use: your ticket gives you free access to many of Stockholm’s museums, as well as to certain transport and activities, including cruises.
 Simply present your pass at the entrance to museums, buses and boats.